Midian: Land or tribal league?

-Later writers have questioned the identified sanctuary-locations but supported the thesis of a Midianite league.
-George Mendenhall suggested that the Midianites were a non-Semitic confederate group, and William Dumbrell maintained the same case:
+Later writers have questioned the identified sanctuary locations but supported the thesis of a Midianite league.
+George Mendenhall suggests that the Midianites were a non-Semitic confederate group, and William Dumbrell maintains the same:

+Otherwise, the land of Midian roughly corresponds to what is now the region of Tabuk in Saudi Arabia.

+Metallurgy

+The area of Timna valley contains large deposits of copper that had been mined from the prehistoric times onward.
+Copper was mined here by the Egyptians during the reign of Pharaoh Seti I at the end of the 14th century BCE.